jotask/CS22510Assignment/README.md

 This code has been written for CS22510 for Aberystwyth University.
 We have been requested to build a robot simulation that reads data for his sensor and builds a grid representing the world discovered.
 The poses and the data from his sensors are provided from two differents files.
 This program read two files, stores his values and initialize a simulation for a robot and his sensor and build a world with obstacle from the data read from his sensors.

-## Tools and Librarys used
+## Tools and Library's used

 **cmake**: version 3.2 or higher

-Everything you need to know for install cmake you can found it on his [website tutorial](https://cmake.org/install/)
+Everything you need to know for [install](https://cmake.org/install) cmake on you machine can be found on the [official website](https://cmake.org//)

 **sfml**: version 2.3

-for install sfml on a linux machine, you can follow the tutorial from the [sfml page](http://www.sfml-dev.org/tutorials/2.3/start-linux.php)
+For download the SFML library you can follow the tutorial from the [SFML page](http://www.sfml-dev.org/tutorials/2.3/start-linux.php) for install this library

 ## Installation

+### Recommendation

+> Before compile the code I recommend run the follow command `cmake CMakeList.txt`.
+This command uses the CMake for build a custom Makefile custom for each Operating System.

-On the terminal, run `make`.
-This compile all code and make ready for run the program.
+On the terminal, run `make` command (you need to be on the directory where the file "Makefile" exist).
+This compile all code and build the executable ready for run the program.

 ## Usage